hashicorp/terraform-provider-azurerm/contributing/topics/guide-new-feature.md

 # Guide: Adding a new Feature to the Feature Block

-This guide covers how to add a new Feature to the Feature Block that will change the default behavior for how a resource works.
+This guide covers how to add a new Feature to the Feature Block that will change the default behaviour for how a resource or service works.
 Reasons for this can include:

 * Purging a resource during delete